 The program sees the global environmental crisis not as a crisis of nature but of society; its source is not the relationship between people and nature but between people themselves.
 There is, therefore, a need to find solutions to the crisis from an educational perspective.

-Students graduate the program with the following certificates:
+Students graduate from the program with the following certificates:

 • Teaching certificate to teach geography in high schools

 • Informal education certificate with a specialization in work with youth in the community or youth at risk.